kamranghafar/Track-360/README.md

 - **Windows**: It's automatically activated by the `.bat` scripts
 - **Linux/Mac**: It's automatically activated by the `.sh` scripts

-## Binary Distribution Notice

-This package contains **compiled Python bytecode** (.pyc files) instead of source code (.py files):
-- Application logic is protected and not directly visible
+## Cross-Version Compatible Protection

+This package uses a **compile-on-install** approach:
+- Source code is included in the distribution
+- During setup, code is compiled for YOUR specific Python version
+- After compilation, you can OPTIONALLY remove source files for protection
+- Works with ANY Python 3.8+ version (3.8, 3.9, 3.10, 3.11, 3.12, 3.13, 3.14+)
+- No "bad magic number" errors across Python versions!

+**Setup will ask**: "Remove source files? (yes/no)"
+- YES = Source code removed after compilation (protected distribution)
-- Source code cannot be edited or modified
+- NO = Source code kept (easier debugging, still fully functional)
-- The application runs normally using Python's bytecode execution
-- All functionality is preserved

 **Note**: Python bytecode provides basic code protection.
-For enterprise-level security, contact the vendor for additional protection options.
+For enterprise-level security, consider PyInstaller, Nuitka, or PyArmor.

 ## Security Notes